Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 - Regular updates and performance optimization

-Building a Trading System Around Order Blocks
+How Do You Build a Trading System Around Order Blocks?

 Step 1: Identify Market Structure